Home

 We are always listening and learning through all the conversations we are a part of with our partners and the ecosystems we work in.
 In addition to this, in 2025 we bought together representatives from our partnerships and networks to engage in conversations about where they see opportunities, and priorities for the evolution of the Foundation’s practice, time and investments.
 Learn more about this through our news articles on the first and second session.

 As the shape of our strategy started to form, we invited members of our community to provide their thoughts and perspectives in online conversations.
 We are incredibly grateful for everyone's time, energy and expertise.
-You can share in what we heard in our last new update for 2025.
+You can review our reflections from this journey here.

 Learnings and reflections from our team

 Our team are always considering how we can better show up and take action in ways that we are hearing are important and needed from our partners and broader community.
-We are excited by this opportunity to spend more time listening and engaging about the meaningful shifts we can make that will better support those working with community for better mental health and wellbeing.
-This has us considering longer term partnerships, ensuring we maximise how our endowment is invested for positive community impact and mobilised as needed for the now and long term, root cause change, but most importantly how these decisions are made with and for the diversity of our community.
+We engaged in a series of workshops as a team, to reflect on what more is possible and the meaningful shifts we could make that would better support those working with community for better mental health and wellbeing.
+Important outcomes of these conversations were a renewed commitment to longer term partnerships, ensuring we maximise how our endowment is invested for positive community impact and mobilised as needed for the now and long term, root cause change, but most importantly how we continue to make sure our decisions our made more and more with the diversity of our community.

 Researching best and evolving practice